ska-sa/spead2/doc/tut-5-send-pipeline.rst

 Note how at the end of the loop we still need to wait for the final heap.

-This improves performance to around 4000 MB/s for Python and 3200 MB/s for C++.
+This improves performance to around 4000 MB/s for both Python and C++.

 Apart from overlapping the data generation with the transmission, there is another hidden benefit to this approach: pipelining.
 Even if the